Pongpang-2102/AI_and_Robotics_for_All/README.md

 # AI_and_Robotics_for_All
-This repository stores any project and assignment from any relavant course in AI and Robotics for all Project (by KMUTT)
+This repository stores any project from relavant course in AI and Robotics for all Project (by KU & AIAT thailand) Project including :
+- Autonomous Copy Machine
+- and So on